nsrr/nsrr-cloud/auth-service/README.md

 ### Run scripts

+Update hosted_datasets.txt file before updating the server with added/deleted dataset from the S3 bucket(s).

-Run the script 'get_s3_files_list.js' to get metadata of hosted datasets from S3 buckets,
+Run the script 'get_s3_files_list.js' to get metadata of hosted datasets from S3 buckets:

 `ex: node get_s3_files_list.js cfs`

 Repeat the above command per dataset.
 Also, you will have to run the above command everytime any new file are added or deleted from a dataset.

+Then, create a file with the format 'x_all_subjects.txt' where x stands for dataset_name.
+This file will be used to help with subject level file download.
+Now, run below command to create subject level download info for the given dataset:

+`ex: python3 get_subject_files.py cfs`

 Run the script 'get_aws_ips.py' to get IP addresses of AWS ecosystem,